wallarm/terraform-provider-wallarm/docs/resources/rule_set_response_header.md

 # wallarm_rule_set_response_header

-!> The resource requires additional permissions.
-Ask the support team to obtain them.

 Provides the resource to manage rules with the "[Change server response headers][1]" action type.
-This rule type is used to configure supplementary headers appended or replaced by a Wallarm node.
+This rule type is used for adding or deleting server response headers and changing their values.

 ## Example Usage